Pythm/ad-Lightwand/README.md

 # Lightwand
 an Appdaemon app for complete control of your lights in every situation

+## Updates to come
+Improved time of day setting of the light (with brightness).
+Reason : The need for light varies massively from summer to winter (I'm living in Norway).
+At 21.00 it can be bright as day in summer, need for some light during autum/spring and pitch black in winter.
+It can be done now but the configuration becomes quite messy.

 ## Installation

 Download the `Lightwand` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `Lightwand` module.